cms-opendata-analyses/trigger_examples/TriggerInfo/TriggerInfoAnalyzer/README.md

 ## Usage Instruction

-First you have to create a [VM](http://opendata.cern.ch/VM/CMS "CMS Open Data Portal") from the CMS Open Data website.
+First you have to create a [VM](http://opendata.cern.ch/record/250 "CMS Open Data Portal") from the CMS Open Data website and open de slc5 CMS shell terminal available in the Desktop.

 Then follow these steps: